rachitgarg91/InsightDataScience/README.md

 #InsightDataScience

 ## Run.sh:
-run.sh compiles the two C++ programs (1. & 2.) and then executes them back to back.
+run.sh compiles the two C++ programs (average_degree.cpp and tweets_cleaned.cpp) and then executes them back to back.
 The compilation is done with compiler optimization "-O3".
 So the run time of the features cannot be called as the runtime of run.sh as it includes both the compilation and execution.

 ## Dependencies: